slu-soc5050/slu-soc5050.github.io/content/course-software.md

 This course is built primarily around a trio of software applications - the programming language `R`, the graphical user interface for `R` called RStudio, and GitHub Desktop.
 As I noted on the [course onboarding page](/course-onboarding/#course-software), there are two choices for *accessing* software.
 Please read through the [course onboarding page](/course-onboarding/#course-software) page carefully and make the decisions you think are best for you - either using your own computer or using a lab computer.
 Feel free to shoot me a message on Slack or via email if you have questions about which approach is best.

-{{< warning title="Desktops in 3600 Morrissey" >}}
-As of August 10, 2018, the software on the lab computers is out of date.
-Students should be prepared to follow the installation steps below for R, RStudio, and GitHub Desktop during the first week of class.
-I will keep this space updated if there are a change in the status of these computers.
-{{< /warning >}}

 ## Installing `R` and RStudio

 ### Software Downloads